Everything you need to know about the Samsung Galaxy S9

 After Bixby’s disappointing debut last year, we’re impressed by how much the digital assistant has improved with the S9.
 Bixby Vision is now much better at recognising objects, and its translation capabilities are also very strong.

-At first glance, there’s no discernible difference between the two handsets – eagle-eyed critics will spot that the S9 looks almost identical to the S8 line.
+Eagle-eyed critics will spot that the S9 looks almost identical to the S8 line.

 But don’t judge a book by its cover; the S9 and S9+ have a number of significant upgrades including far more powerful processors, a tougher frame, and a camera which outperforms almost every other device in the market.